-The Data Protection team have reviewed all confirmed\breaches for the period 1 April 2022 to 31 March 2023 and note the following trends:
+The Data Protection team have reviewed all confirmed_breaches for the period 1 April 2023 to 31 March 2024 and note the following trends:

-- a) Top three most common type of breaches 1) emails being sent to the incorrect recipient, 2) letters sent to incorrect addresses/recipients due to incorrect name or contact details updated (which includes accounts set up incorrectly) or multiple letters in one envelope and 3) improper publication of information on the Councils website.
+- a) Top three most common type of breaches 1) emails being sent to the incorrect recipient, 2) letters sent to incorrect addresses/recipients due to incorrect name or contact details updated (which includes accounts - set up incorrectly) or multiple letters in one envelope and 3) improper publication of information on the Councils website.
 All the breaches following investigation have been due to human error, and none have been due to malicious intent.
-The majority of which following risk assessment have not required being reported to the ICO. - b) Most breaches are in the services areas that are customer facing, under time pressures to respond and have high interactions daily with customers which are time restricted.
-To mitigate some of the risk, bespoke training is delivered to the service areas that have high interactions daily with customers such as Customer Services and all new officers receive bespoke induction training as well as the e-learning modules.
+The majority of which following risk assessment have not required being reported to the ICO. - b) Most breaches are in the services areas that are customer facing across the Councils services, under time pressures to respond and have high interactions daily with customers which are time restricted.
+To mitigate some of the risk, bespoke training is delivered to the service areas that have high interactions daily with customers such as Housing, Customer Services, Planning etc. In addition, all new officers receive bespoke induction training as well as the e-learning modules.